 The weakest task at Levels 2 and 3 is the Report.
-In both cases, an Informal Report is requested, yet some candidates still insist on inserting numerous unnecessary headings (e.g. Terms of Reference, Procedures etc).
-Reports should be concise and very careful attention should be paid to the instructions given.
-At neither level is it acceptable to simply copy out the prompts, yet many candidates still persist in doing this.
+In both cases, an Informal Report is requested, and these should be concise and very careful attention should be paid to the instructions given.
+At neither level is it acceptable to simply copy out the prompts or data, yet many candidates still persist in doing this.
 Explicit instructions are given regarding the information to be included and these need to be followed precisely, especially if a word limit is given.
-Candidates will inevitably need to modify the information they have been given in order to follow the instructions.
 At Level 3, an Analytical Report is expected, and this may well require certain calculations before the necessary information can be obtained from the prompts.
 This is why candidates are allowed the use of a calculator, and they should take full advantage of this.
-Marks are NOT awarded for repeating the information given in the prompts.
-Analytical skills are being tested in this task at Level 3 and candidates are therefore expected to demonstrate their analytical, as well as their language, skills by commenting on the figures, as requested by the prompts.
+Analytical skills are being tested in this Level 3 task, and candidates are therefore expected to demonstrate their analytical, in addition to their language skills by commenting on the figures, as requested by the prompts.

-Punctuation is an area of weakness across all three levels.
-Candidates should ensure that they allow sufficient time to read through each task after completing it and correct any punctuation errors they have made.
-The use of shorter sentences, written in modern (rather than archaic) business language, would help improve many candidates' papers.
+Punctuation is an area of weakness across all three levels, which again could easily be remedied were candidates able to word process and use a Grammar checker effectively.
+Candidates should ensure they allow sufficient time to read through each task after completing it and correct any errors they have made